michiguel/Gaviota-Tablebases/readme.txt

 has to be compiled only once.
 Of course, this library needs to be included at linking time, when you compile your own program

+---------------------------- For UCI Authors --------------------------------

+Generally, UCI (Universal Chess Interface) GUIs use standard labels for Tablebase paths and cache sizes.
+For instance, NalimovPath and NalimovCache are used for the Nalimov tablebases.
+Therefore, engine authors are strongly encouraged (Please!) to follow a common standard to simplify the life of GUI developers and users.
+For that reason, it is suggested to implement as
+parameters: GaviotaTbPath and GaviotaTbCache in their communication with a UCI graphical user interface.

 -----------------------------------------------------------------------------

 Good luck with the tablebases!